Why make a fairy garden?

 This is where the real fun starts, it’s great to have a focal point often a fairy house, see my blog about the different houses available.
-Next you add the fairy garden accessories think ponds, furniture, bridges etc. You can make your own or purchase some really cute ones.
+Next, you add the fairy garden accessories think ponds, furniture, bridges etc. You can make your own or purchase some really cute ones.
 See some ideas below.

 DIY fairy garden accessories

-There’s lots of great fairy garden accessories kids can make from items you may have at home, I’ll do another blog on this but here’s a few ideas for now.
+There are lots of great fairy garden accessories kids can make from items you may have at home, I’ll do another blog on this but here’s a few ideas for now.
 Lolly sticks or garden twigs make great fencing, coloured aquarium gravel makes great pathways linking features in your garden.